zenml-io/zenml/docs/book/steps/deployer.md

 #### How to make a request to your served model

-Google Cloud AI Platform us using [TFServing](https://www.tensorflow.org/tfx/guide/serving) under-the-hood.
+Google Cloud AI Platform is using [TFServing](https://www.tensorflow.org/tfx/guide/serving) under-the-hood.
 TFServing has [defined standards](https://www.tensorflow.org/tfx/serving/api_docs/cc/) on how to communicate with a model.

 A good example to request predictions from TFServing models can be found [here](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple).